Right to public participation

 The right to public participation is a human right enshrined by some international and national legal systems that protects public participation in certain decision making processes.
 Article 21 of the Universal Declaration of Human Rights states the right of every person to participate in the affairs of his country, either directly or by selecting representatives.
 Likewise, the right to political participation means the right under which the ruling authority is committed to providing rights to citizens, including the right to nominate and elect representatives, to hold public office in accordance with the principle of equal opportunities, to participate in private and public meetings, and the right to form and join political parties.
-Articles 20 and 27 of the International Covenant on Civil and Political Rights make a similar declaration about the right to participate in the management of public affairs.
+Article 25 of the International Covenant on Civil and Political Rights makes a similar declaration about the right to participate in the management of public affairs and in periodic elections.

 In some jurisdictions, the right to public participation is enshrined by law.
 The right to public participation may also be conceived of as human right, or as manifestation of the right to freedom of association and freedom of assembly.
 As such the Netherlands, Germany, Denmark and Sweden, have public participation and freedom of information provisions in their legal systems since before the Middle Ages.
 Democracy and public participation are closely connected democratic societies have incorporated public participation rights into their laws for centuries.
 For example, in the US the right to petition has been part of the First Amendment of the US constitution since 1791.
 More recently, since the 1970s in New Zealand numerous laws (e.g.: health, local government, environmental management) require government officials to "consult" those affected by a matter and take their views into consideration when making decisions.